LucScu/vhost2s3/README.md

 #### Update
-Added the possibility to choice mode between:
+Added the possibility to choice the backup mode between:

 1. **vhost mode**: to backup a group of directories inside your `vhostdir`
 2. **single mode**: to backup your `singledir`